marcoverl/CVUserGuide/source/ElasticCluster.rst

 -  You need to download the
    `ECM <https://github.com/CloudPadovana/ECM.git>`__ software.
-As explained in ?, this will be used to create the batch cluster
+As explained in :ref:`The cluster configuration<ClusterConfiguration>`, this will be used to create the batch cluster
    configuration:

    ::